-The NPS climate inventory and monitoring project was initiated to inventory past and present weather and climate monitoring efforts in NPS park units.
+This project was initiated to inventory past and present climate monitoring efforts.
 In this report, we provide the following information:

-- Overview of broad-scale climatic factors and zones important to ARCN park units. - Inventory of weather and climate station locations in and near ARCN park units relevant to the NPS I&M Program. - Results of an inventory of metadata on each weather station, including affiliations for weather-monitoring networks, types of measurements recorded at these stations, and information about the actual measurements (length of record, etc.). - Initial evaluation of the adequacy of coverage for existing weather stations and recommendations for improvements in monitoring weather and climate.
+- Overview of broad-scale climatic factors and zones important to SEAN park units. - Inventory of weather and climate station locations in and near SEAN park units relevant to the NPS I&M Program. - Results of an inventory of metadata on each weather station, including affiliations for weather-monitoring networks, types of measurements recorded at these stations, and information about the actual measurements (length of record, etc.). - Initial evaluation of the adequacy of coverage for existing weather stations and recommendations for improvements in monitoring weather and climate.